-- We invoice in 6 hour blocks.
+- Your first invoice is always for 8 hours (unless we're planning to do fewer than 8 hours in total) and due a week before your first session.
 For our tiny company, invoicing before every session and following up on those invoices sucks up a ton of time which we would rather spend planning your GMAT success.
-That doesn't mean that you have to commit to 6 hours.
-All tutoring hours are 100% refundable as long as any remaining sessions are cancelled with at least 24 hours notice.
+That doesn't mean that you have to commit to 8 hours.
+All tutoring hours are 100% refundable as long as any remaining sessions on the calendar are cancelled with at least 24 hours notice.

 - We charge a flat fee of $150 for pre-tutoring schedules of up to 3 weeks.
-I charge the same fee for re-take schedules of up to one month.
+After completing a tutoring program we charge a flat $100 for access to materials and for GMAT re-take schedules of up to one month.

 - Standard tutoring sessions are either 2 hours or 90 minutes.
 For the first few sessions 2 hours tends to work really well because there's a bunch of content to get through.
 Down the stretch we prefer 90 minute sessions.